54rt1n/chatpanel/README.md

 # Webpage Capture Assistant

-A Chrome/Brave extension that captures webpage content and sends it to a chat completions API (e.g., OpenAI) for analysis.
+A Chrome/Brave extension that captures webpage content and sends it to a extended chat completions API (e.g., AI Mind) for analysis.

 ## Features